 Field-hunting tip

-Look in metamorphosed zinc ore deposits country — that is the host setting where hardystonite typically forms.
+Look in metamorphosed zinc ore deposits country, the host setting where hardystonite typically forms.
 If you start seeing willemite, franklinite, calcite in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.